 Discover the spectacular landscapes, wildlife and local history of Dunedin.
 Make sure you tick off these top 8 experiences when you visit.

-Dunedin's compact city layout and flat runs make it a great place for cycle touring, while the surrounding countriside offers five mountain bike trail networks.
+Dunedin's compact city layout and flat runs make it a great place for cycle touring, while the surrounding countryside offers five mountain bike trail networks.
 Signal Hill, just 40 minutes' ride from the city centre, has the best downhill track in the country.
 About an hour's drive from Dunedin, Middlemarch forms the start of the famous Otago Central Rail Trail.
 This 150km trail takes in historic gold mining sites, country pubs, and peaceful, golden-hued landscapes.

 Escape to one of Dunedin's fantastic beaches, only a few minutes’ drive from the city centre.
-St Claire is a popular surf beach, but other beaches have good breaks too - including Aramoana, Murdering Bay and Karitane.
+St Clair is a popular surf beach, but other beaches have good breaks too - including Aramoana, Murdering Bay and Karitane.
 If you just want to swim, Brighton Beach is a beauiful choice, just 20 minutes' drive from Dunedin.
 Long Beach is good for rock climbing and has huge caves to explore, while Tunnel Beach features a spectacular sandstone sea arch, which is best visited at low tide.

 Dunedin is a UNESCO designated City of Literature, and it shows.
 The town's central Octagon proudly displays a statue of Robert Burns, and has its own Writers’ Walk - a series of plaques featuring entertaining and informative quotes about Dunedin and its heritage.
 Bibliophiles should visit the rare manuscript collections at the Reed and de Beer Galleries, or head to Dutybound Book Bindery to see old binding techniques in action.
 For some serious browsing, swing by Hard to Find Bookshop, Stafford 6 Books or the University Book Shop.